-- Add few drops of essential oil to the stain and let it remain for few minutes
+- Add a few drops of essential oil to the stain and let it remain for a few minutes.

-- Repear the process again a few more times, if needed, to remove the stains fully
+- Repeat the process a few more times, if needed, to remove the stains fully

-Similar to essential oils virgin olive oil also works great for paint removal from your carpets, clothes, as well as shoes made of canvas and even leather.
+Similar to essential oils, virgin olive oil also works great for paint removal from your carpets and clothes, as well as shoes made of canvas and even leather.

 Just apply a bit of it on the dried acrylic paint and then scrub using an old toothbrush.